What should I bring?

 Backpack and Multi-Species September Hunts Camp Expectations

 Based on hunting conditions, we may hunt mostly out of one camp or move quite a bit.
 When we move from a wall-tent camp to another wall-tent camp, sometimes we use horses and other times we backpack.
 Having gear capable of this on your end is up to you.
 From a guide’s standpoint, we want every option possible.
-We realize people have preferences, comfort level with true backpack hunting, and limitations on purchasing a bunch of new gear, just keep in mind that having all options is the best option.
+We realize people have preferences, comfort level with true backpack hunting, and limitations on purchasing a bunch of new gear.
+Just keep in mind that having all options open is the best option.